guildantix/eq-nag/guides/advanced-triggers.md

 This follows three rules, listed in the order of operation.

- 1. If the clear variable action was triggered by a regular expression capture phrase that includes a named capture group that matches the name of the variable, then the captured value is removed from the variable's array.
+ 1. If the clear variable action that, was triggered by a regular expression capture phrase, the phrase includes a named capture group that matches the name of the variable, then the captured value is removed from the variable's array.
  2. If the capture phrase does not use a named capture group, and the trigger has a condition that specifes a value for the variable, then the value specified in the trigger conditions is removed from the variable's array.
  3. If the first two rules fail, then all values are removed from variable's array.